npnpatidar/FeedGPT/markdown_files/ThePrint.md

 Fri, 17 Nov 2023 12:30:40 +0000
 ### [Muizzu takes office as the new Maldivian president](https://theprint.in/world/muizzu-takes-office-as-the-new-maldivian-president/1849056/)

-Article found but Couldn't summarize
-Male, Nov 17 (PTI) Mohamed Muizzu took oath as the eighth President of the Maldives on Friday at a ceremony attended by a multitude of foreign dignitaries, including India’s Union Minister Kiren Rijiju.
-The eighth President of the Republic (of Maldives) Mohammed Muizzu was sworn in as President today, local media said.
-Chief Justice Muthasim [&#8230;]
+Mohamed Muizzu has been sworn in as the eighth president of the Maldives, with the ceremony attended by foreign dignitaries including India's Union Minister Kiren Rijiju.
+Muizzu, a close associate of former Maldives president Abdulla Yameen, defeated the incumbent Solih in the presidential runoff held in September.
+India is looking forward to productive discussions with the new leadership to enhance bilateral relations.Mohamed Muizzu has been sworn in as the eighth president of the Maldives.
+The ceremony was attended by numerous foreign dignitaries, including India's Union Minister Kiren Rijiju.
+Muizzu, a close associate of former president Abdulla Yameen, defeated incumbent Ibrahim Mohamed Solih in the presidential runoff held in September.
+India is looking forward to strengthening bilateral relations with the new leadership of the Maldives.

 Fri, 17 Nov 2023 12:30:26 +0000
 ### [PM Modi congratulates Spanish leader Sanchez on re-election](https://theprint.in/india/pm-modi-congratulates-spanish-leader-sanchez-on-re-election/1849054/)